jeonghonkim/IBM_Data_Engineering/README.md

 of data engineering.
 You will gain an understanding of the modern data ecosystem and the role Data Engineers, Data Scientists, and Data Analysts play in this ecosystem.

-2. Python for Data Science, AI & Development - [In Progress] You will learn Python fundamentals, including data structures and data analysis, complete hands-on exercises throughout the course modules, and create a final project to demonstrate your new skills.
+2. Python for Data Science, AI & Development - [Completed] You will learn Python fundamentals, including data structures and data analysis, complete hands-on exercises throughout the course modules, and create a final project to demonstrate your new skills.